bbenedict/bbenedict/2023-100days-coding.md

 Input data added to existing adapters.
 First version of it anyways.
 Still need output data, tests and re-factor.
 But it works pretty well!

+## day 21

+Initial logger.
+Using a singleton pattern.
+Will pepper logging over the code as I go.